ZhangGuangxu/clock/README.md

 # clock
-a clock accurate to seconds
+Clock is a clock accurate to seconds